Handheld vacuums have exploded in popularity recently, as more Australians are finding them versatile and powerful cleaners.

-Although the price is never a strong indicator of quality, it is an important factor to keep an eye on when zeroing in on a choice.
+Although price is never a strong indicator of quality, it is an important factor to consider.

-The limited size of the dust canister is a bit of an issue that is a common theme across handheld vacuum models.
+The limited size of the dust canister is a common theme across handheld vacuums.

-A larger dust canister essentially means that you can vacuum for longer before needing to go to the bin for emptying.
+A larger dust canister essentially means that you can vacuum for longer before emptying.

-If you are after a handheld vacuum for the lightweight aspect, then the lighter a vacuum get we find that the dust canister capacity falls as well!
+The lighter a vacuum is we find that the dust canister capacity falls as well!